stelzinga/MF/Management_Framework-Appendix.md

 Responsible, Accountable, Consulted, Informed (RACI) is a manner in which roles and responsibilities are defined for specific tasks.
 It can be used for Operations in general, and is often used for Project Management, see [## Project Management].
 The definition of RACI often implies oversight,mostly through a  committee, that oversees progress of whatever the RACI have been defined for.

 ### RACI Overview
 The underlying of RACI is one or more Tasks, or Objectives.
-The principles associated to RACI are Delegating, see [## Delegating].
+The principles associated to RACI are Delegating principles, see [## Delegating].

 The four Roles in RACI are defined as follows:
 - R (Responsible): person who performs a Task.
 - A (Accountable): person answerable for completion of the Task i.e., the person reporting on completion to someone e.g., a Committee.
 - C (Consulted): person whose subject matter expertise may be sought (two way communication)
 - I (Informed): person who may be informed of progress and/or completion (one way communication).

 The two most important two roles are A and R. Sometimes they are the same, but not always.

 ### RACI Rules
 A hard rule is that there can be only one 'A' for a given Task.
 If there are more than A, then that is indicative of a need to split the Task into smaller Tasks.
 It is possible to have more than one R for a given Task.